Alexander Dalzeel: Early history (purported)

 However, upon their arrival in the Caribbean, the pirates' search for targets was fruitless.
 With their supplies slowly running short, starvation began to set in before a Spanish vessel was sighted.
 As the ship came into view, Dalzeel realized the Spanish ship was a well-armed Spanish war galleon which had presumably become separated from its escorts.
 Despite their ship's smaller size, Dalzeel gave orders to close in on the ship.
 Although the Spanish ship's captain had been informed of the pirate ship's presence earlier, he felt it too small to be a threat and retired to his cabin for a game of cards.
 As the ship approached the galleon, Dalzeel ordered a hole to be drilled in the side of his own ship so that his crew would be forced to fight to the death.
 Caught completely off guard, the Spaniards offered little resistance as Dalzeel's crew boarded the galleon.
 Within minutes the ship was theirs and, storming into the captain's quarters, they demanded his surrender at gunpoint.

 After sailing his prize to Jamaica, Dalzeel was apprehended while attempting to capture a fleet of twelve Spanish pearl ships escorted by a Spanish man-o-war.
 In exchange for his surrender, Dalzeel and his crew were not forced into slavery or hard labor, as was common practice for captured pirates.
 Released ashore, Dalzeel made his way back to Jamaica.
 There he began outfitting another ship and was soon sailing for Cuba.
 Again his outnumbered crew was captured by a Spanish naval patrol of three warships bound for Havana, where he was sentenced to be hanged at sea.
 Dalzeel, however, quickly made his escape after stabbing a guard and using two empty jugs to float to shore.
 Soon encountering another band of pirates, Dalzeel was able to convince them to attack and successfully capture the warship which had held him prisoner.
 As the pirates neared Jamaica, their ship sank in a sudden storm although Dalzeel was able to survive the storm in a canoe.

+Reports of Dalzeel's activities under Every may have come from his own bragging: The Original Weekly Journal and The Weekly Journal or British Gazetteer from December 1715 both reported that Dalzeel boasted of "one of Avery's Accomplices," and had spent "two years among the Pirates of Madagascar," though no other sources corroborate this.
+Smith's Compleat History was known to have printed "mythical" stories of other criminals.